brn378/QENTANGLE/README.md

 - Ongoing additions and improvements particularly in visualizations, games

-For library usage instructions, see /docs/DOCUMENTATION
+For library usage instructions, see DOCUMENTATION

 More info about this project can be found at www.engagescience.org